Lecy277/C-Plus-Plus-Algo/README.md

 Pr# C-Plus-Plus-Algo

-The first .cpp is for the door problem below and the second .cpp is just showing how to create and manipulate lists in various ways.
+DoorProblem.cpp is for the door problem below and the second .cpp is just showing how to create and manipulate lists in various ways.

 Door Problem: